 About

 Francesca Iovene is an independent photographer with a background in architecture.
 She studied in Chile and Italy, graduating from the Polytechnic University of Milan.
-It was during her studies that she developed a passion for photography, working primarily between Milan and Berlin, where she lived until 2023.
-Now she is based in Milan and works worldwide.
+During her studies, she became more interested in the representation of architecture than in its design, which led her to photography.
+She has since worked primarily between Milan and Berlin, where she lived until 2023.
+She is now based in Milan and works worldwide.

 Iovene has also taken part in several artist residencies, including Falía* Artists In Residence, curated by Alice Vangelisti, and Mulattiere Acquasanta, curated by Ikonemi.
 These residencies led to site-specific projects like Sedimenta (2018), a taxonomic study of the village of Lozio (BS), and Elviro (2021), an exploration of the concept of home in the Acquasanta Terme area (AP).